Julie Elise Landry

 I imagined it biting my hand, poisoning me, following me around until I died, then consuming my flesh.

-A long, covered walkway flanked by overgrown bushes and sun-drenched brick walls connected one half of the school campus to the other.
+A long, covered walkway flanked by overgrown bushes and sun-drenched brick walls connected one half of the campus to the other.
 Lizards covered those walls year-round.
 One night, I dreamed that when I was halfway down the corridor, four enormous, blue, adult-sized lizards trapped me—two lizard behemoths in front and two behind, the menacing bushes penning me in on either side—and steadily made their way toward me.

 One day after I’d been out sick, my friends told me, “So-and-So was looking for you yesterday!
 She caught a lizard!”
 I’d only narrowly escaped my worst fear, or so I thought.
 Looking back, my friends were probably lying to provoke a reaction.
 But I learned to be on guard.